Cesarui/JustALittleGame/README.md

 ## Just a little game:)

 It's been a bit since I've made a game dev project without following my courses.
 I'll be implementing any ideas I come up with!
-The scope will be small for now but as I learn new things it will grow!

 > *"For the things we have to learn before we can do them, we learn by doing them." – Aristotle*